Determining core sample IP response,

-Using an 8.0 second period (2 seconds on positive, 2 seconds off, 2 seconds on negative, 2 seconds off), the IP response is measured during a window of .45 to 1.1 seconds during the off-time.
+Using an 8.0 second period (2 seconds on positive, 2 seconds off, 2 seconds on negative, 2 seconds off), the IP response is integrated over a window from 0.45 to 1.1 seconds during the off-time.

 These procedures are performed simultaneously using a Zonge GDP series geophysical data processor, and a constant current transmitter (as low as 100 nanoamps).
 IP measurements are made in the time domain for a complete cycle of 8.0 seconds (two transmitter pulses) averaged over 16 cycles.
-The reported chargeability data may be transformed to the normalized standard Newmont IP unit (M331) by multiplying by 1.53.
+The reported chargeability data may be transformed to the normalized standard Newmont IP unit (M331 msec) by multiplying by 1.87.
 The resistivity values are in ohm-meters.

 The procedure requires specially prepared cores, bicylindrical cores or cubed samples.
 Moisture saturation under vacuum is required for reliable data.
 If the received samples are moderately dry, such as surface samples, vacuum impregnation with distilled water is performed before determination of the electrical properties.
 As a consequence, the reported resistivities for these samples may not be truly representative of the rock in situ but will depend on the amount of water ingested into the rock pores.
 If the samples are saturated with interstitial water upon receipt they may be run without impregnation with water.

 Interpreting the measured results

 IP values determined in the laboratory on small core samples are generally representative of macroscopic IP responses and should agree well with surface measurements.